OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_glossary-partial.md

 ### Batch {#batch}
 <p>A group of L2 transactions posted in a single L1 transaction into the <a href="/intro/glossary#fast-inbox">Fast Inbox</a>  by the <a href="/intro/glossary#sequencer">Sequencer</a>.</p>

+### Blockchain {#blockchain}
+<p>A distributed digital ledger that is used to record transactions and store data in a secure, transparent, and tamper-resistant way, notably in cryptocurrency protocols. </p>

 ### **Chain state** {#chain-state}
 <p>A particular point in the history of an <a href="/intro/glossary#arbitrum-chain">Arbitrum chain</a>.
 A chain's state is determined by applying Arbitrum state-transition function to sequence of transactions (i.e., the chain's history).</p>